Radonoxius/Wec-Systems-Tasks-2025/README.md

 ## Task 1
 The task 1 programs were compiled with the highest levels of optimisations applied using `-O3` flag.
-It was compiled with `clang`.
+It is compiled with `clang`.

 sequential.c: